X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars

 \section{Abstract}

 Detecting axionic dark matter (DM) could be possible in an X-ray spectrum from strongly magnetized neutron stars (NSs).
 We examine the possibility of axion-photon conversion in the magnetospheres of strongly magnetized NSs.
-In the current work, we investigate how the modified Tolman Oppenheimer Volkoff (TOV) system of equations (in the presence of a magnetic field) affects the energy spectrum of axions and axions-converted photon flux.
-We have considered the distance-dependent magnetic field in the modified TOV equations.
-We employ three different equations of states (EoSs) to solve these equations.
-We obtain the axions emission rate by including the Cooper-pair-breaking formation process (PBF) and Bremsstrahlung process in the core of NSs using the NSCool code.
-We primarily focus on three NSs: PSR B0531+21, PSR J0538+2817, and one Magnificient seven (M7) star RXJ 1856.5-3754.
-We further investigate the impact of the magnetic field on the actual observables, such as axion`s energy spectrum and axion-photon flux.
-We also compare our calculated axion-photon flux from all available archival data from PN+MOS+Chandra.
-Our predicted axion-photon flux values as a function of axion`s energy closely follow the experimentally archival data, which allows us to put bounds on the axion`s mass for the three different EoS.
+In the current work, we investigate how the modified Tolman Oppenheimer Volkoff (TOV) system of equations (in the presence of a magnetic field) affects the energy spectrum of axions and axions-converted-photon flux.
+We have considered the distance-dependent magnetic field in the modified TOV system of equations.
+We employ three different equations of states (EoSs), namely APR, FPS, and SLY, to solve these equations.
+We obtain the axions emission rate by including the Cooper-pair-breaking formation process and Bremsstrahlung process in the core of NSs using the NSCool code.
+We primarily focus on Magnificient seven (M7) star RXJ 1856.5-3754.
+We further investigate the impact of the magnetic field on the actual observables, such as axion energy spectrum and axion-converted-photon flux at an axion mass in meV range by assuming mass $M_{NS} \sim 1.4M_{\odot}$.
+We compare our calculated axion-converted-photon flux from all available archival data sets from PN+MOS+Chandra.
+We also study the variation of the energy spectrum at a fixed energy with varying central magnetic fields.
+Our predicted axion-converted-photon flux values as a function of axion energy closely follow the experimentally archival data, which allows us to put bounds on the axion mass for the three EoS.